cabforum/forum/Bylaws.md

     * Scope of the Working Group
     * Anticipated Working Group end date, if any
     * Initial chairs and contacts for the Working Group
-    * Type(s) of Members eligible to participate in the Working Group (e.g., Voting Members, Interested Parties, Associate Members and Probational Certificate Issuers)
+    * Type(s) of Members eligible to participate in the Working Group (e.g., Voting Members, Interested Parties, Associate Members and Probationary Members)
     * Membership criteria as described in section 5.3.1
     * Criteria for ending membership for each category of participant
     * Voting structure for the WG